fyne-io/fyne/README.md

 # About

 [Fyne](http://fyne.io) is an easy to use UI toolkit and app API written in Go.
-We use OpenGL (through the go-gl and go-glfw projects) to provide cross platform graphics.
+It is designed to build applications that run on desktop and mobile devices with a single codebase.

-Version 1.1.2 is the current release which added lots of new functionality including gradients, shadows and new widgets.
+Version 1.2 is the current release which added support for iOS and Android devices as well as providing much simpler ways to write custom widgets.
-We are now working towards 1.2 which will complete the basic UI toolkit phase of development.
+We are now working towards 1.3 which will add data binding and some more advanced widgets such as tables and lists.

 # Prerequisites